ahv0ng/dinosaur-park-game/design-docs/wba_assignment1.md

 ## UML Interaction Diagrams: Nick

 - Creating a communication diagram to depict interaction between classes.
-Not a sequence diagram as this will become too large and complicated to keep track of.
+Not a sequence diagram as this will become too large and complicated to keep track.
 - LucidChart shared document
 - Shared with Alden
 - Alden will review

-## Deadlines
+# Deadlines

 - 1st call on **Thursday 17th September**
 - 2nd call on **Tuesday 22nd September**
-- Ideally complete everthing by **Wednesday 23rd September** to have time to talk to tutors if necessary
+- Ideally complete everything by **Wednesday 23rd September** to have time to talk to tutors if necessary

-## WBA Signed Agreement
+# WBA Signed Agreement

 Alden:

 Nick: